dfeddema/MLPerfTrainingv3.1/openshift/README.md

 *  Nvidia GPU Operator
 *  Local Storage Operator

-# Copy the Training data to the correct directories:
+# Copy the Training data to the correct directories for each of the models:

+bertBackup/
+checkpoint_dir/
+hdf5/
+packed_data/
+per_seqlen/
+per_seqlen_parts/
+phase1/
+phase2/
+results/
+undet3d/
+unet3dtraining/

 # Run each of the models using the yaml provided under benchmarks:

+for Bert:
+oc create -f pod-bert.yaml

+for resnet50:
+oc create -f pod-resnet50.yaml

+for 3d U-Net:
+oc create -f pod-unet3d.yaml